na-na-hi/renget/archive/vpmdclover.md

 !!!Note General Info
      Surrounding the titular "Clover Guild", made up of /pmdg/ anons isekaied to a PMD world and their native partners.
-     Established by Guildmaster Meowstic, who has incredible psychic powers that can hunt down humons due to differences in aura (probably?).
+     Established by Guildmaster Meowstic, who has incredible psychic powers that can hunt down humons due to differences in aura.
-     Guild is generally established "in a forest near a lake", on the Grass Continent in Capim Town.
+     Guild is generally established in a forest near a lake on the Grass Continent in Capim Town.
 Guild building is inside a tree.
 There's a map of it!
-This info blurb is woefully outdated!
 	 Everyone has pillows and blankets (that aren't made of hay) standard-issue thanks to the efforts of Chespin and Wooper.
 Due to being made from leaves, they're dark green in coloration.

 ###Writing
 ####Story Timeline